 Frequently Asked Questions

-The Bellroy Hide and Seek is a great option for most men.
+The Bellroy Note Sleeve is a great option for most men.
 It has a streamlined design, but hidden features make it a functional option for storing coins, extra cash and infrequently used cards.

 Trifold wallets are bulkier than bifolds, but if you have a lot of cards, a trifold can be a great option.
 For most people, a bifold will be sufficient for cards, cash and IDs.

 The 25 Most Important EDC Accessories Every Dude Should Have on Him in 2022